Garthi/Running-Leaderboard/README.md

 # Running-Leaderboard
-an Android App Running rankings for all your friends
+An Android app with running rankings of all your (Runtastic!) friends

 ----

-you can find the App on Google Play Beta Program https://play.google.com/apps/testing/os.running.leaderboard.app
+You can find the app at the Google Play Beta Program https://play.google.com/apps/testing/os.running.leaderboard.app